wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-show-user-emails/includes/8-exercise-load-users-email-batches.md

 ## Run your app

-You've extended your app to show a user's emails by using Microsoft Graph in batches of 10 items and let them navigate between the paged data.
+You've extended your app to show a user's emails by using Microsoft Graph in batches of 10 items and let them load more emails.
 Let's run the app locally.

 1. Preview the web app by executing the following command in the terminal.